noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 <!-- add-breadcrumbs -->
 # Email Inbox

 Business involves many transactional emails exchanges with parties like Customers and Suppliers, and within a company.
-Email Inbox feature allows you pull all your business emails into your Dooks account.
-Accessing all the business emails with other transactions details makes Dooks a single platform for accessing complete business information in one place.
+Email Inbox feature allows you pull all your business emails into your Dokie account.
+Accessing all the business emails with other transactions details makes Dokie a single platform for accessing complete business information in one place.

-In Dooks, you can configure Email Inbox for each System User.
+In Dokie, you can configure Email Inbox for each System User.
 Following are the detailed steps to configure Email Inbox for a User.

 #### Step 1: Create User